mark-hahn/vscode-objectify-params/README.md

 #### `objectifyParams.objectVariable`
 - **Type**: `string`
 - **Default**: `$par$`
-- Provide a variable name (for example, `params`) to keep a single object parameter in the signature.
-The extension inserts `let { ... } = params;` as the first statement inside the function body so existing destructuring continues to work.
+- Provide a variable name for a single object parameter in the signature.
+The extension inserts `let { ... } = $par$;` as the first statement inside the function body.
+If this field is blank then the object is destructured inline in the parameter list.

 #### `objectifyParams.preserveTypes`
 - **Type**: `boolean`